SilvaUnCompte/CS-Unity-Actions-Autoformat/README.md

 This action can be used to check or auto format C# scripts like in Unity project.
 Works with all type of project containing .cs files.
 I'm active on Github so pull requests and issues are welcome.

-This action is built on top of the work of others, so a big thank you to `tyirvine/Unity-Actions-Autoformat@1.0.6`, `andstor/file-existence-action@v1.0.1`, `andstor/file-existence-action@v1.0.1`, and @shiena for the inspiration!
+This action is built on top of the work of others, so a big thank you to [`tyirvine/Unity-Actions-Autoformat@1.0.6`](https://github.com/tyirvine/Unity-Actions-Autoformat), [`andstor/file-existence-action@v1.0.1`](https://github.com/andstor/file-existence-action) and @shiena's [gist](https://gist.github.com/shiena/197f949bc513858a85883d5529730310) for the inspiration!

-Here's the original gist → https://gist.github.com/shiena/197f949bc513858a85883d5529730310

 ## Usage